 - Contact your insurer - Lodge a claim with your

 insurer before you start any major repairs.
 Ask them to explain

 their claims process and talk to them about emergency or

-alternative accommodation.
-Don't worry if your insurance documents
+alternative accommodation if required.
+Don't worry if your

-have been lost or damaged as insurance companies keep records
+insurance documents have been lost or damaged, as insurance

 - Check with your insurer before authorising